Ru-bato/AgeMate/agemate-system/README.md

 **Additional information**: We apologize for the untidiness in the code.
-We will try and fix the problem with more development into the iTutor system.
+We will try and fix the problem with more development into the AgeMate system.
 Besides, all your responses are generated with AI from a third-party service.
 We cannot ensure the quality and reliability of the generated content and do not expect to hold any responsibility for any results generated that might be inaccurate or biased.
 We assume no responsibility for any consequences arising from using this content.